Detection rules schema¶

 "warn" |

-(Default) Log warnings for invalid metadata, accept rule |
+(Default) Log warnings for invalid metadata; accept the rule. |

 "strict" |

-Reject rule if CCCS metadata validation fails |
+Reject the rule if CCCS validation fails. |

 "non_cccs" |

-Skip CCCS validation entirely |
+Skip CCCS validation entirely. |

 @dataclass